rufatpro/gonka-docs/docs/wallet/pricing.md

 # Pricing

 !!! note "Symbolic pricing during the initial network phase"
-    During the initial network phase, controlled by the governance parameter `GracePeriodEndEpoch` with a proposed default of 90 epochs (~90 days), the dynamic pricing system is bypassed and all inference costs are set to a purely symbolic level, until approximately November 20, 2025.
+    During the initial network phase, controlled by the governance parameter `GracePeriodEndEpoch` with a proposed default of 90 epochs (~90 days), the dynamic pricing system is bypassed and all inference costs are set to a purely symbolic level.

 The network uses an automatic dynamic pricing mechanism for inference costs.
 Each model has a real-time AI token price that is recalculated every block based on actual demand and utilization metrics.